-NFTs are a vital form of blockchain-based asset.
-Their rise in popularity signals that blockchains are moving beyond cryptocurrencies, stablecoins, governance tokens, and utility tokens.
-In this technical tutorial, you’ll learn how to create an NFT and deploy it to the Ethereum blockchain.
+NFTs are fast becoming a vital type of digital asset.
+The rise in their popularity signals that blockchains are moving beyond cryptocurrencies, stablecoins, governance tokens, and utility tokens to break into today’s cultural zeitgeist—with these unique digital collectibles seeing growing adoption across media, entertainment, music, sports, and more.

 Minting Your NFT

 So you’ve decided you’d like to mint your first NFT.
 How do you get started?
 You could use an NFT marketplace like OpenSea or mint directly onto the blockchain via a smart contract.
-Let’s take a look at both.
+Let’s take a look at both methods.

 Minting an NFT on OpenSea